michaelbonner/is-it-down/README.md

 ## How it works

 Add as many urls as you would like.
 The app will check the url once every 5 minutes.
 If the url responds with an invalid it will report the url as "down."
-Once the site has been down for 10 minutes the app will create a task in Teamwork (you can add your own task manager and swap out the binding in `\App\Providers\AppServiceProvider`.
+Once the site has been down for 5 minutes the app will create a task in Teamwork (you can add your own task manager and swap out the binding in `\App\Providers\AppServiceProvider`.
 Once the url comes back up the app will auto-complete the task.

 The url is considered "down" if it meets the following conditions:

 - Response code is not 2xx
-- Certificiate will expire within 30 days
+- Certificate will expire within 30 days

 ## Prerequisites